 Brett toured with Sallie Ford & the Sound Outside in the summer of 2009, opening for The Avett Brothers seven times in three different states.
 This was an eye-opening experience for Brett as he finally (yet briefly) got to experience life on the road as a professional musician for the first time.

 Brett graduated Portland State in 2011 with a Bachelor’s Degree in Jazz Performance.
 He is currently performing with his own groups, Brett’s House Party, The Brett McConnell Lovetet, as well as Aniana, Fresh Track, the Asher Fulero Band, The Bylines, and occasionally many other Portland bands.
 He also runs his own horn-driven Guns N’ Roses tribute group titled Funk N’ Roses.

 Brett is available for performing, recording, arranging, composing, transcribing, and scoring.
-He is able to perform on guitar and lap steel guitar, and is also a freelance lighting designer and laserist for Portland-based live-electronic trio, Yak Attack.
+He is able to perform on guitar and lap steel guitar, and is also the lighting designer and laserist for Portland-based live-electronic trio, Yak Attack.